 Fair Grounds operates nine OTBs that accept wagers on races at Fair Grounds as well as on races simulcast from other locations.
 One OTB is located on the Fair Grounds property.
 Another is located in Kenner, Louisiana consisting of approximately 4.26 acres.
-Fair Grounds also leases seven OTBs located in these southeast Louisiana communities: Covington, consisting of approximately 7,000 square feet of space; Elmwood, which consists of approximately 14,000 square feet of space; Gretna, which consists of approximately 20,000 square feet of space; Houma, which consists of approximately 10,000 square feet of space; LaPlace, which consists of approximately 7,000 square feet of space; Metairie, which consists of approximately 9,000 square feet of space; and Thibodaux, which consists of approximately 5,000 square feet of space.
+Fair Grounds also leases seven OTBs located in these southeast Louisiana communities: Covington, consisting of approximately 7,000 square feet of space; Elmwood, which consists of approximately 14,000 square feet of space; Gretna, which consists of approximately 20,000 square feet of space; Houma, which consists of approximately 10,000 square feet of space; LaPlace, which consists of approximately 7,000 square feet of space; Metairie, which consists of approximately 5,000 square feet of space.
 Video poker is offered at the on-site OTB, Kenner, Elmwood, Gretna, Houma, LaPlace, Metairie and Thibodaux.